-Originally a “Multi-Image” producer for The Ohio State University, Steve has produced and exhibited hundreds of titles primarily for the business meeting/education sector over a 40-year professional career.
+Originally a “Multi-Image” producer for The Ohio State University, Steve has produced and exhibited hundreds of titles primarily for the business meeting/education sector over a 50-year professional career.
 He likes to sum it up, “everything from nuclear power plant training to fundraising for church.”
 In 1982 Steve founded Advent Media, Inc., which now specializes in filmmaking, website development, and live-presentation content and training.
-Now joined by his son David, they continue supporting clients while pursuing Second Advent Pictures, a division for creating Gospel-centered original content.
+Now joined by his son David, they continue supporting clients while pursuing the 7 Day Bible Art Challenge, a Website that offers churches and other organizations the resources to create local competitions for fine artists in their area with a similar 1-week challenge, only in traditional painting, drawing or other static artwork.
 Steve has participated in five 168 films since 2008, producing two Signature films, editing a third, and winning Best Unlimited Documentary and Evangelista in 2011 for “The Main Thing,” and Best Unlimited Documentary in 2012 for “Changed on the Inside.”
 Steve lives in Columbus, Ohio.

 John David Ware